addywaddy/addywaddy.github.com/_posts/2010-07-29-luna-sandals.md

 ![alt text](/pics/sandals/tied.jpg "Title")

 Hmm.
 How come my lovely sun-kissed legs look so pasty white in that photo?
-I didn't go for a run in them in the end but will hopefully do so this week and post about the experience
+I want to retain the option of tying the traditional way so to avoid cutting the lace, I just wrapped itself a couple of times.
+This holds well without hte need to tie.

+## The Running

+I went for a 5k run in my Lunas the evening after they arrived.
+All in all it went really well.
+They are extremely light and, and this is the main reason I bought my pair, enable me to go running in areas where the ground is too rough for barefoot.
+I did have to stop to adjust them a bit midway through and I think it'll take another few runs to get them sitign correctly on my feet.

+The only slight niggle I had was the strap rubbing between my toes (a not too uncommon problem amongst huarache runners, apparently).
+Landing forefoot causes the foot to want to move against the sandal strap and I ended up with a small blister on my right foot as a result.
+My left foot was however fine which leads me to believe that this is not an irresolvable issue.